 In submitting a proposal for the work, the Contractor warrants to repair any damage to the wells (identified by observation and/or by the turbidity and suspended sediment analysis) at no additional cost to the owner.

 27 WORK PROGRAM

 MOBILIZATION/DEMOBILIZATION

-Mobilization and demobilization shall include mobilization, and demobilization of all required/necessary equipment, materials, labourers, tools and any other items necessary for completion of the Contractor developed well rehabilitation program.
+Mobilization and demobilization shall include all required/necessary equipment, materials, labourers, tools and any other items necessary for completion of the Contractor developed well rehabilitation program.

 WELL HEAD PREPARATION